samxu29/resume/README.md

 ## <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30"> Hello there!
 - 🧙 My name is Shengkai Xu, and my friends call me Sam Shoe.
-- 🏫 I am a computer engineering graduate student from [The Unversity of North Carolina at Charlotte](https://ece.charlotte.edu/)
+- 🏫 I am a PhD student from [The Unversity of North Carolina at Charlotte, College of Computing and Informatics](https://cci.charlotte.edu/)
 - 📝 I am also an active member of [IEEE Eta Kappa Nu](https://hkn.ieee.org/).
 - 🧗 I am a rock climber.
-- 🏎 I am a racer.
+- 🏎 I am a biker & racer.
-- 🧑‍💻 I work on hardware by day & study AI/DL by night.
+- 🧑‍💻 I study AI by day & work on hardware by night.

 ## 🫵 Always open to collaborating on projects and innovative ideas.
 Feel free to connect with me here: